timgrahame/Capstone/README.md

 		createdb kongsisland
 		```

-		Once the database is created, the tables can be created with example data, either by uncommenting line 49 in the app.py file or by loading the front end and clicking the reset database button - NOTE: You will need to be logged in with ZooDirector privileges to reset the database.
+		Once the database is created, the tables can be created with example data, either by uncommenting line 49 in the app.py file or by loading the front end and clicking the reset database button

 ## Running the application

-	7. To run the app online, simply access https://kongsisland.herokuapp.com and log in.
+	8. To run the app online, simply access https://kongsisland.herokuapp.com and log in.
+The front end is a rudimentary web interface to make it easier to test.

-	8. To run the programme locally:
+	9. To run the programme locally:

 			Each time you open a new terminal session, run: